rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 (determining what permissions they have) by making requests to an HTTP server.

+As with all authentication plugins, this one requires rabbitmq-server 2.3.1 or later.

 Note: it's at an early stage of development, although it's conceptually very simple.